All Episodes

 They're unhappy.

-They're unhappier than I mean.
+They're unhappier than.

-Those people were just on Cloud Nine.
+Those people were just on Cloud 9.

 They were ecstatic.

-It was the happiest moment of their lives, and now they're all just deflated.
+It was the happiest moment of their lives.

-And that's what you're seeing in a lot of the post speech review.
+And that's what you're seeing in a lot of the post-speech review.

-Dana Milbank, Washington Post.
+Dana Milbank, Washington Post, vague proposals.

 He spoke as if congressional participation was optional.